golang/website/_content/blog/goroutine-leak-profiles.md

 	}()

 	if err != nil {
-		// Interrupt evaluation of parent early in case of error.
+		// The parent goroutine quits too early in case of an error.
 		// Sender leaks.
 		return
 	}

-	// Only receive if there is no error.
+	// Receive is only executed if there is no error.
 	<-ch
 }
 ```